External Advisory Board

 Cracow University of Technology, Poland

 Monika Bogdanowska is the author of numerous publications (including four books) on heritage protection and art restoration.
-She completed two research grants devoted to the creation of a new model of an online dictionary of professional terminology and the study of the equivalence of specialist terminology in the fields of conservation, architecture, and auxiliary sciences.
+She completed two research grants devoted to creating a new model of an online dictionary of professional terminology and studying the equivalence of specialist terminology in the fields of conservation, architecture, and auxiliary sciences.
 She also participated in many conservation projects.

 In 2019, Monika Bogdanowska was appointed by the General Conservator of Monuments as the Małopolska Voivodeship Conservator of Monuments.
-She was director of the Provincial Office for the Protection of Monuments in Krakow until 2021.
-2022 – 2024, she was a deputy director of the National Institute of Cultural Heritage of Poland.
+She was the director of the Provincial Office for the Protection of Monuments in Kraków until 2021 and a deputy director of the National Institute of Cultural Heritage of Poland from 2022 to 2024.

 She continues her scientific and didactic duties at the Cracow University of Technology.